QueraTeam/docker-ssh/README.md

 You need two SSH key pairs to establish a secure SSH connection without the risk of MITM (Man-In-The-Middle) attacks.
-We encode the private keys in base64 format to pass them as environment variables.

 ```shell
 ssh-keygen -t ed25519 -N '' -C key1-$(date -I) -f key1